oktadev/okta-blog/_source/_posts/2020-06-24-heroku-docker-react.md

 The 'redirect_uri' parameter must be an absolute URI that is whitelisted in the client app settings.
 ```

 To fix this, you'll need to modify your Okta app to add your Heroku URL as a **Login redirect URI**.
 For example, `https://gentle-peak-37809.herokuapp.com/callback`.
+Run `okta login` and open the resulting URL in your browser.
+Sign in to the Okta Admin Console and edit your app's general settings in the **Applications** section.

 You should now be able to log in and see your app running on Heroku!
 You can verify its security headers are A-OK on <https://securityheaders.com>.